-Appendix 3 DISCLOSURES AND DISCUSSIONS - ADVICE TO STAFF
+Appendix 3 - Disclosures and Discussions - Advice to Staff

-• All staff are trained every year in Safeguarding - Child Protection protocol.
-During the sessions staff are given guidance to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or allegations of harm to a pupil.

-• Situations to be aware of are those when staff are alone with a pupil.
-Staff are advised to not be alone with a pupil unless absolutely necessary, and if they are alone, to ensure that the door is wedged open or has a glass panel, and that another member of staff knows they are alone.
-This advice does not apply to the School Nurses when in consultation with a child who is entitled to privacy and confidentiality.

-• Staff in a car with a pupil are advised to ask the pupil to sit in the back.

-• Staff are required not to: e-mail pupils on their personal accounts; engage in communication through social networking sites; or text pupils from their own mobile phones.

-• Staff are asked to sign that they have read the Safeguarding policy and training has been given.

-• If Staff are considering one to one tuition, they should discuss this with the Deputy Head for appropriate advice.

-• Staff must note that they cannot ever promise confidentiality to a pupil who wants to tell them something.

-• When a child discloses something, the staff member must inform them that they will have to take this to one of the DSLs.

-• Staff are advised never to ask leading questions; an appropriate question may be, "do you want to tell me anything else?".

-• If a child discloses abuse by one or more pupils against another pupil, it must be reported immediately to the DSLs, and arrangements will be made to keep all the pupils involved safe.

-• If a disclosure is made or there is a suspicion of abuse the DSLs will be informed and all the evidence will be noted carefully and stored securely.
-The disclosure will be reported and then a referral made within 24 hours normally to Cumbria Safeguarding Children Partnership (CSCP) and the agencies will work together from that point forward.

-• The School is required to report to the Disclosure and Barring Service (DBS), within one month of leaving the school, any person (whether, employed, contracted, a volunteer or pupil) whose services are no longer used because he or she is considered unsuitable to work with children.
+- All staff are trained every year in Safeguarding Child Protection protocol.
+During the sessions staff are given guidance to ensure that their behaviour and actions do not place children or themselves at risk of harm or allegations of harm to a child. - Situations to be aware of are those when staff are alone with a child.
+Staff are advised to not be alone with a child unless absolutely necessary, and if they are alone, to ensure that the door is wedged open or has a glass panel, and that another member of staff knows they are alone.
+This advice does not apply to the School Nurses when in consultation with a child who is entitled to privacy and confidentiality. - Staff in a car with a child are advised to ask them to sit in the back. - Staff are required not to email children on their personal accounts, engage in communication through social networking sites, or text children from their own mobile phones. - Staff are asked to sign that they have read the Safeguarding policy and training has been given. - If Staff are considering one to one tuition, they should discuss this with the Deputy Head for appropriate advice. - Staff must note that they cannot ever promise confidentiality to a child who wants to tell them something. - When a child discloses something, the staff member must inform them that they will have to report this to one of the DSLs. - Staff are advised never to ask leading questions; an appropriate question may be, "do you want to tell me anything else?". - If a child discloses abuse by one or more children against another child, it must be reported immediately to the DSLs, and arrangements will be made to keep all the pupils involved safe. - If a disclosure is made or there is a suspicion of abuse, the DSLs will be informed and all the evidence will be noted carefully and stored securely.
+The disclosure will be reported and then a referral made within 24 hours normally to Cumbria Safeguarding Children Partnership (CSCP) and the agencies will work together from that point forward. - The School is required to report to the Disclosure and Barring Service (DBS), within one month of leaving the school, any person (whether employed, contracted, a volunteer or child) whose services are no longer used because he or she is considered unsuitable to work with children.

-Disclosure and Barring Service (DBS) PO Box 3963 Royal Wootton Bassett SN4 4HH Tel 03000200190

-Appendix 4 - Useful Documentation and websites
+Disclosure and Barring Service (DBS) PO Box 3963 Royal Wootton Bassett SN4 4HH Tel 03000 200 190 Appendix 4 - Useful Documentation and websites